 As a cross check I've taken a look at about a half a dozen veg box schemes and looked at what they include, and compared them to what we would provide for the same value.
 In almost all cases we are about right, regardless of the time of year.
 Bear in mind that all of our veg is local too, whereas most veg box schemes import a lot of veg in winter and early spring.

-<aside> 💡 It's worth pointing out that we can take this very simplistic approach because we are not selling our surplus produce, we are giving it a way, but it's proved to be a great way to compare what we produce from year to year.
+<aside> 💡 It's worth pointing out that we can take this very simplistic approach because we are not selling our surplus produce, we are giving it a way, but it's proved to be a great way to compare what we produce from year to year and it’s easy enough to be fun.

 </aside>